 - 8. Reconnect the quick connect between the wires from the positioner and the plug making sure the gasket is in place. - 9.
 Gently push the wires into the positioner and secure the gasket and removable plug in place at the bottom of the mounting pedestal (Figure 2-9).
+Apply silicone sealant or equivalent to the screws.
 If the gasket is not properly installed, the positioner will leak and become damaged voiding the warranty.